 To make exposure times reasonably short, you’ll have to keep your aperture wide open, or close to it.
 That means you won’t get much depth of field, so try to exclude foregrounds from your compositions.
 This shallow depth of field makes focusing critical.
 It’s obviously difficult to focus manually in the dark, and autofocus won’t work either.
 In the past I’d just manually set the lens at infinity, but many lenses now focus past infinity, making the correct focusing point difficult to determine.
 The solution is to find something distant that’s bright enough to focus on, like the moon itself, car headlights, or perhaps a bright light that you place far away.
 Then focus on that bright spot, using either manual or autofocus.
 The most precise method is probably focusing manually during a zoomed-in look in live view.
 Once you’ve set the focus, turn autofocus off and don’t touch the focusing ring—leave the lens set at this distance for all your images.
 You might even tape the focusing ring so it doesn’t move.

-It’s tempting to push up the ISO and make your exposure times shorter, but you’ll get less noise with longer exposures at lower ISOs.
-Ideally you’d like to use your camera’s native ISO, which for Canons is 100, and most Nikons is 200.
-Since light meters don’t work under such low light levels, here are some recommended exposure times.
+Pushing up the ISO will make your exposure times shorter, but you’ll get less noise with longer exposures at lower ISOs.
+You’ll get the least noise with your camera’s native ISO (100 for most cameras, 200 for some older Nikons).
+Since light meters don’t work under such low light levels, here are some recommended exposure times for a scene lit by a full or nearly-full moon.
 You’ll have to set the camera on Bulb and use a locking cable release.

 ISO 100: 3 minutes at f/2.8; 6 minutes at f/4